john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

 Here is a nice example of a helpful docstring for the function `numop1`:

-    def numop1(x,y,multiplier=1.0,greetings="Thank you for your inquiry."):
+    def numop1(x, y, multiplier=1.0, greetings="Thank you for your inquiry."):
         """
             Purpose: does a simple operation on two numbers.